pseudocoders/GPT-notes/rxjs/index.md

 ### COMBINATION OPERATORS

+RxJS provides operators to combine multiple Observables.
 Combining observables is a common operation in reactive programming, and RxJS provides several operators to facilitate this.
 Combining observables allows you to work with multiple streams of data simultaneously.
 Here are some common ways to combine observables in RxJS:

 1. **`forkJoin`:**
    - `forkJoin` combines multiple observables into a single observable that emits an array of the last values from each input observable when all of them have completed.